GicheruBenjamin/PyWork/Readme.md

 ## Rock, Paper , scissors(rps.py)
 Generate random from random  Have one input choice and compare with the computer's choice.
 Done right one wins and wrong one loses if doesn't match.

+## Loop(loops.py)
+For and while loops are implemented to repetetively do tasks.
+While loops are mainly used for situations where the computer doesn not know what to do.
+For loops are implemented when the computer is given a range of things or a defined approach.